semantic-ai/mu-python-pytorch-template/README.md

 ### Why a separate template for pytorch?

 The PyTorch dependency is a fairly heavy one.
-It is nice to resue this image across systems.
+It is nice to reuse this image across systems.
 The approach of creating a template specifically for this purpose also lets us experiment with features more important to AI services, which may later flow back to the mu-python-template.